race-engineering-center/rec-user-manual/docs/analyzer/cloud_db.md

 2. Select any number of cars from the list of available cars;
 3. Select any number of drivers from the list of available drivers;
 4. Optionally check "Only include personal best laps" to only include personal best laps;
 5. Click "Update laps".
-This will fetch the lap info only to allow you to choose specifically, what laps to download for analysis;
+This will fetch the lap info to allow you to specifically choose which laps to download for analysis;
 6. Select laps you want to download and click "Download selected laps";